 Why the Sauce Makes the Wrap

 A wrap is only as good as its sauce.
 The filling sets the stage โ but the sauce is what makes someone close their eyes on the first bite.
-Here are ten sauces from around the world that every wrap lover should know.
+A great sauce adds moisture, ties flavours together, provides contrast (creamy against spicy, sweet against sour), and is often the single element that elevates a good wrap into an unforgettable one.
+Here are ten sauces from around the world that every wrap lover should know โ and keep stocked in their fridge.

 1. Harissa (North Africa)